AthX Logo← Back to Blog

 Not a copy of another site’s game.
 If you paste AthX points next to ESPN or FanGraphs “value,” you will see different numbers because the rules differ.
 Always compare players inside AthX using AthX points.

-Batch updates and live prices
+Projection updates and live prices

 Your season projection is a full-year fantasy-points estimate.
-It updates when AthX refreshes that forecast (for example after meaningful stat or roster changes), not every hour of news.
+It updates when AthX Engine refreshes that forecast (for example after meaningful stat or roster changes), not every hour of news.

 Live prices are what you trade at on the marketplace.
 They move with real games, how the player is doing versus expectations, and buying and selling on the platform.
 That is dynamic pricing: the price you see can change often, even on a day the projection number did not.